nibanks/quic-perf/draft-banks-quic-performance.md

 ## Handshakes Per Second

-TODO

-**NOTE:** can it be merged with the test of connection accept throughput?

-## Connection Accept Throughput

-Another metric that may reveal the connection setup efficiency is connection accept throughput.
+Another metric that may reveal the connection setup efficiency is handshakes per second.
 It lets multiple clients (possibly from multiple machines) setup QUIC connections (then close them by CONNECTION_CLOSE) with a single server.
 Variables that may potentially affect the results are:

  - The number of client machines.
  - The number of connections a client can initialize in a second.
  - The size of ClientHello (long list of supported ciphers, versions, etc.).

-All the variables may be changed to measure the maximum connection accept throughput in a given scenario.
+All the variables may be changed to measure the maximum handshakes per second in a given scenario.

 The test starts with the multiple clients initializing connections and waiting for them to be connected with the single server on the other machine.
 It's recommended to wait an additional couple of seconds for connections to settle down.

 The clients will initialize as many connections as possible to saturate the server.
 Once the client receive the handshake from the server, it terminates the connection by sending a CONNECTION_CLOSE to the server.
-The total connection accept throughput is calculated by dividing the time period by the total number of connections that have successfully established during that time.
+The total handshakes per second are calculated by dividing the time period by the total number of connections that have successfully established during that time.

 ## Throughput Fairness Index

-Connection fairness is able to help us reveal how the throughput is allocate among each connection.
+Connection fairness is able to help us reveal how the throughput is allocated among each connection.
 A way of doing it is to establish multiple hundreds or thousands of concurrent connections and request the same data block from a single server.
 Variables that have potential impact on the results are:

  - the size of the data being requested.
  - the number of the concurrent connections.